chef-boneyard/chef-rfc/rfc001-slack-meetings.md

 ### Agendas are shared prior to the meeting

 Agendas will be sent out 24 hours prior to the meeting, via Slack in the #community-meetings channel.
-If no agenda is sent out in advance, the standing agenda is the meetings agenda.
+If no agenda is sent out in advance, the standing agenda is the meeting's agenda.

 ## Running a meeting